Vyral/mark-ramey/_posts/2018-10-19-what-questions-should-your-agent-answer-before-you-hire-them.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Don’t just hire the first agent you talk to and have them sell your home.
+Ask them these questions first.</em></p>

-<p style="text-align: center;"><em>When you’re making a decision on who the right agent is to help you sell your home, here are a few questions that you should be asking to make sure:</em></p>
+When you’re making a decision on who the right agent is to help you sell your home, here are a few questions that you should be asking to make sure:

 **1. How long have you been in the industry?** This gives insight into the level of experience that an agent has.